u24569608/COS_214-Final_Project/plant-nursery-simulator/docs/design-patterns-report.md

 - Functional requirements
   - FR24: Build orders with optional director presets

+- Why this pattern over alternatives
+  - Over telescoping constructors: Orders vary in composition; using a builder avoids brittle large constructors and allows step-wise construction and validation.
+  - Over simple factory: Builder supports variable numbers and combinations of `StockItem`s and evolving assembly policies; a factory would not capture sequences and optional steps cleanly.

+- Implementation evidence
+  - `Order` contains a vector of `StockItem` parts and exposes `addItem()`/`calculateTotal()` used by builders and facade.
+  - `OrderBuilder` defines the steps; `CustomOrderBuilder` implements them for general orders; `OrderDirector` encapsulates common presets when needed.

+- FR details
+  - FR24 (Build orders): The builder composes `Order` instances from selected `StockItem`s.
+The facade can either drive the builder directly for ad-hoc orders or reuse `OrderDirector` to standardize bundles.

 ---

 ## Observer - Plants, Staff, and Stock Items